 If subclavian venous cannulization is attempted, it should be done on the side of suspected injury so that an iatrogenic pneumothorax does not result in bilateral pneumothoraces.
 Check for a tension pneumothorax or tube displacement in any patient who suddenly decompensates while on mechanical ventilation.

 A small open (sucking) chest wound can progress to a tension pneumothorax through a one-way valve effect.
 Cover the wound with sterile petroleum gauze taped on 3 sides to allow air to exit but not enter.
 Immediately insert a chest tube at another site and not through the wound.

 Flail chest occurs when fracture of a section of ribs in multiple places allows instability of a section of the chest wall.
 Intubation and positive pressure ventilation will stabilize the flail segment, so intubate patients with respiratory compromise, along with those with evidence of shock, severe head injury, preexisting pulmonary disease, fracture of eight or more ribs, and age >65 years.
 Insert a chest tube to relieve an identified or suspected pneumothorax.
 Surgical fixation may be needed.

 Rib fractures may suggest other injuries or cause morbidity in themselves.
 Fractures of the first and second ribs require great force, and should therefore cause high suspicion and evaluation for other major thoracic injuries including myocardial, vascular, and bronchial injuries.
-Multiple lower rib fractures should raise suspicion for liver ...
+Multiple lower rib fractures should raise suspicion for liver or splenic ...